Millbrook Gravel Challenge : 62 km

 - 7.8 km - Gravel section 1: Right on to 10th Line which exists mostly to provide access to Ganaraska Forest trailheads.

-- Oak Hill Rd. provides a climb that actually spirals around a drumlin and then a beautiful view of hills and descent on terrible pavement.
+- Oak Hill Rd. provides a climb that actually spirals up a drumlin and then a beautiful view of hills and descent on terrible pavement.

 Also, I picked exactly the right day to ride this, it’s the classic Ganaraska 2" of sand and was just moist enough from the rain a few days ago to be firm.
 It’ll be even more of a challenge when fully dry.